izzy-baulk/EPQ-artefact/essay.md

 ### Visualisation

 Before creating the animation, I needed to write code to format my databases as required before passing them to the simulation.
 First, I wrote a function that would ensure the databases modelling the electron's movement post collision and photon's movement post collision were the same length by comparing the length of the two time arrays *(see main lines 28-35)*, .
 Next, I realised that I needed to create 'filler' databases which could be merged with the databases containing position data to ensure all the final databases were the same length.
-This was importsnt for ensuring the correct postion and velocity data would be outputted at each second for each subplot. *(see main lines 48-56,76-91)*
+This was important for ensuring the correct postion and velocity data would be outputted at each second for each subplot. *(see main lines 48-56,76-91)*

 Finally, an instance of the ```Animator``` class could be created, and the three databases could be passed to it.
 Over in ```visualiser.py```, the last function to be written was the ```visualise()``` function, which would plot the information about each particle at each second on the graphs, and serve as the ```func``` parameter for ```FuncAnimation``` as mentioned earlier.
 The function updates the trajectory and subplots for each particle at each second by accessing the corresponding elements from the databases created by the modeller. *(see visualiser.py lines 146-170)*

 ### Testing and Feedback
 #### Accuracy
 At this point my code was fully functional, but I needed a way to check the accuracy of both my modelling and visualisation functions.
 In ```modeller.py```, I wrote a function to compare the values of particle velocity computed using **Eqn 4** with the magnitude of the vectors outputted on the graph, calcuated using Pythogoras[^9].
 In ```main.py```, I wrote a function using vector dot product[^11] to calculate the actual angle between the incoming photon and each outgoing particle, and then compare these angles to those calculated in ```electron_recoil_angle()``` and ```photon_recoil_angle()```.
-I then used my program to answer a number of calculation questions on the compton scatttering effect *(see Appendix for example test data and results)* and compared the given answers with those calculated by the code.
+I then used my program to answer a number of calculation questions on the Compton scatttering effect *(see Appendix for example test data and results)* and compared the given answers with those calculated by the code.
+Throughout testing, I found the greatest error in calculated scattering angles to be 2 degrees, which I took as an acceptable error margin considering the time available to me to refine my program.

 #### Usefulness